http-samc/GenDoc/README.md

 # GenDoc
- Generate a Markdown Documentation file from a Python Repository with docstrings.
+ Generate a Markdown Documentation file from a Python Repository with DocStrings.

 # Installation
 ```Python